daylinmorgan/viv/README.md

 ```
 ---

-`Viv` is a standalone dependency-free `venv` creator [^1].
-`Viv` helps you ignore silly things like managing temporary or rarely used virtual environments,
-while still unleashing the full power of Python scripting with its entire ecosystem at your disposal.

-`Viv`'s uncompromising insistence on portability means that it will always:

-1. only use the standard library
-2. never exceed a single script.

-For that reason, any usage of the CLI can be accomplished using a remote copy as seen in the below install command.

 `Viv` is a standalone dependency-free `venv` creator (just needs python + pip).
 `Viv` helps you ignore silly things like managing temporary or rarely used virtual environments,
 while still unleashing the full power of python scripting with it's entire ecosystem at your disposal.